Comparison guide

 Reporting Built-in HTML diagnostics plus export-ready sink integrations for self-hosted teams.
 Strong metric-oriented workflows, especially when paired with surrounding observability infrastructure.

-Execution topology Local, local cluster, and NATS-coordinated controller-agent patterns with one consistent runtime model.
+Execution topology Local, local cluster, and NATS-coordinated coordinator-agent patterns with one consistent runtime model.
 A different distributed execution and operational story depending on the surrounding deployment model.

 Where LoadStrike Fits Best